cinchy-co/Documentation/deployment-guide/deployment-installation-guides/kubernetes-deployment-installation/README.md

 #### Existing VPC

 - If you prefer an **existing VPC**, you must provision the following before the deployment:
   - The VPC.
-It's important that the address range be enough for all executing processes within the cluster, such as a CIDR ending with /21 to provide a range of 2048 IPs.
+It's important that the range be enough for all executing processes within the cluster, such as a CIDR ending with /21 to provide a range of 2048 IP addresses.
   - 3 Subnets (one per AZ).
-It's important that the address range be enough for all executing processes within the cluster, such as a CIDR ending with /23 to provide a range of 512 IPs.
+It's important that the range be enough for all executing processes within the cluster, such as a CIDR ending with /23 to provide a range of 512 IP addresses.
   - If the subnets are **private**, a NAT Gateway is required to enable node group registration with the EKS cluster.

 #### New VPC